 Browser Focus RIP

-If you have been sleeping during the last couple of days, here is an update for you: there was a discussion on Full-disclosure and Bugtraq about a very peculiar vulnerability in Internet Explorer and Mozilla Firefox which can be used by attackers to trick their victims into exposing sensitive files.
+There was a discussion on Full-disclosure and Bugtraq about a very peculiar vulnerability in Internet Explorer and Mozilla Firefox which can be used by attackers to trick victims into uploading local files.

 It was Michal Zalewski who brought this subject back on the table.
 The vulnerability he described is not new.
 In fact, it is a variation of an issues discovered back in 2000.
-The peculiar thing about it is that it was reported to Mozilla’s Bugzilla back then and still, none has fixed it.
+The peculiar thing about it is that it was reported to Mozilla's Bugzilla back then but never fixed.

-If you read about what Michal’s exploit does, you can easily get lost into the complex inner logic, so I will try to explain the issue as clearly as I can and provide you with some examples of how it can be used in real attacks.
+If you read about what Michal's exploit does, you can easily get lost, so I will try to explain the issue as clearly as I can and provide you with some examples of how it can be used in real attacks.

 The only component in the DOM (Document Object Model) that allows us to send locally selected files to a remote location is the file input box, usually declared as <input type="file"/>.
-This is not a standard input field because it has a browse button that is attached at the end and also because, once inside a multipart/form-data form, it can send files.
-Because of these characteristics, you cannot use JavaScript to set its value to a file of your desire.
-If that was possible, everybody would be able to steal and list your file system remotely.
+This is not a standard input field because it has a browse button that is attached at the end and also because, once inside a multipart/form-data form, it can selected local files.
+Because of these characteristics, you cannot use JavaScript to set its value to a file path of your desire.
+If that was possible, everybody would be able to steal and list your file system remotely when you visit a malicious website.

-However, by using a clever focus diversion trick, attackers can make certain characters, that the victim types, to leak inside the input field.
-They can achieve that by using a filter that allows and disallows characters based on their order in the file path string that is wanted to be retrieved.
-Indeed, it sounds very complicated.
+However, by using a clever focus diversion tricks, attackers can make certain characters, that the victim typed, to leak inside the file input field.
+They can achieve that by using a filter that allows and disallows keyboard events based on the key code order in the file path string that needs to be retrieved.

 In simple words, when the user types characters inside some text field, they are actually typing them inside a file input box, which filters out the unnecessary characters in order to compose the desired string.
-Everything else, is totally emulated, so the user thinks they are typing in the right place, although as we already mentioned, this is not the case.
+Everything else, is totally emulated, so the user thinks they are typing in the right place not knowing what is actually happening.
 The following text translates to /etc/shadow, which can be used to steal that particular file:

 You probably think that I am mad!
 Now, have a look at the following text, which shows all key characters that are required to build the file string.